Stronghold – The Collector's Hit Box: Background

 The box set contains material Jennifer Rush recorded when signed to CBS Records International from 1982 to 1990.
 During this time she released five studio albums, Jennifer Rush (1984), Movin (1985), Heart over Mind (1987), Passion (1988) and Wings of Desire (1989).

 The set includes all extended versions that were released on German 12-inch singles from 1984 to 1989, as well as remixes that were released in the United Kingdom in 1985 and 1986.
-Rare songs include b-sides from early singles, standalone singles, soundtrack songs and four unreleased James Bond themes that Rush recorded in February 1984.
+Rare songs include B-sides from early singles, standalone singles, soundtrack songs and four unreleased James Bond themes that Rush recorded in February 1984.
 As well as this, the album featured a new remix of her hit "I Come Undone" by Dave Kurtis, which received rave reviews among fans.

 The box set was announced on Jennifer's official website on July 11, 2007.
-The box set was originally planned to also include material Jennifer recorded while signed to EMI and Virgin from 1992 to 1998, but this was not possible due to license reasons.
+The box set was originally planned to also include material Jennifer recorded while signed to EMI and Virgin from 1992 to 1998, but this was not possible due to licensing reasons.